How to Keep Mice and Other Pests Out of Your Home

 Begin by keeping watch around the soffits and eaves for a few days to see if you can spot the squirrel entering.
 If that fails, check the attic to find out where it is nesting; the entry point will probably be close by, and from a darkened attic you may be able to see daylight through the opening.

-Capturing and removing raccoons from your chimney (one of their favorite places to live) is probably best left to a pest control professional.
+- Note: Capturing and removing raccoons from your chimney (one of their favorite places to live) is probably best left to a pest control professional.
 Raccoons are very strong, smart, difficult to trap and when cornered, dangerous.
 They can easily kill a small dog, so don’t mess with them.

-If you do trap a raccoon, local ordinances may require releasing it and any of its young right where you captured it, so check with local animal control authorities before taking it out to Uncle Fred’s farm.
+- Note: Local ordinances may require releasing the raccoon and any of its young right where you captured it, so check with local animal control authorities before taking it out to the countryside.
 Here are more tips on how to get rid of raccoons.

 - Note: Dispose of dead rats carefully.
 Wear plastic gloves, watch out for escaping fleas, and put the body in the garbage inside two zipper-top plastic bags.

-If a bat gets into your house, don’t panic.
-Just remember that bats are our friends in spite of all their bad press.
+- Note: If a bat gets into your house, don’t panic.
+Remember that bats are our friends in spite of all their bad press.
 A small brown bat can eat 1,000 insects a night.
 They’re usually easy to get rid of, since they want out even more than you want them out.

-- Call a pest control specialist.
-He or she will caulk and seal all openings, then install a couple of one-way doors that will let bats out, but not back in.
+- Call a pest control specialist to caulk and seal all openings, then install a couple of one-way doors that will let bats out, but not back in.

-Pest control specialists will also handle any furry beasts that you don’t want to trap, capture or dispose of.
-Check the Yellow Pages under “Pest Control.”
+Pest control specialists will handle any furry beasts that you don’t want to trap, capture or dispose of.
+Check the Yellow Pages or internet under “Pest Control.”
 Some specialize in evicting certain types of critters; others offer general pest control.
 Prices range anywhere from $50 to $800, depending on the job.
 But prices can vary considerably for the same type of job, so be sure to shop around.